 We believe that being positive with children is essential in promoting good behaviour.
-Positive behaviour is rewarded by the use of praise, class dojos and other classroom-based reward systems.
-Good work and effort are rewarded by allowing the children to go to the headteacher, their achievements are recorded in the 'Celebrations' book and they are mentioned in the Celebrations assembly.
-From Easter onwards 'Always Cards' are given to children who always show exceptional effort and positive behaviour.
+Positive behaviour is rewarded by the use of praise, class dojos (our in class electronic sticker system) and other classroom-based reward systems.
+Good work and effort are rewarded by allowing the children to go to the headteacher, their achievements are recorded in the 'Celebrations' book and they are mentioned in the Celebrations assembly on a Friday.

-Children who are mentioned in the Celebrations assembly have their photograph taken and a slide show of these is displayed on the screen in the reception area for the following week.
 Each half term one pupil from each class is chosen as a 'Shining Star'.
-Pupils who achieve this award are selected for outstanding effort and success with their work over the half term.
+Pupils who achieve this award are selected for outstanding effort and success with their work over the half term or for displaying the school's discrete Christian Values.
 Parents are invited into school to see their child presented with the award.